FHA & FHA 203K Loans

 CT FHA Overview

 FHA loans have been helping people become homeowners since 1934.
 How do we do it?
 The Federal Housing Administration (FHA) - which is part of HUD - insures the loan, so your lender can offer you a better deal.
 Low down payments Low closing costs Easy credit qualifying What does FHA have for you?
 Buying your first home?
 FHA might be just what you need.
-Your down payment can be as low as 3.5% of the purchase price, and most of your closing costs and fees can be included in the loan.
-Available on 1-4 unit properties.
-Want a fixer-upper?
-FHA has a loan that allows you to buy a home, fix it up, and include all the costs in one loan.
+Available on 1 to 4 unit homes & condos.
+Want a fixer-upper? the costs in one loan.
 Or, if you own a home that you want to re-model or repair, you can refinance what you owe and add the cost of repairs - all in one loan.
 Financial help for seniors Are you 62 or older?
 Do you live in your home?
 Do you own it outright or have a low loan balance?
 If you can answer "yes" to all of these questions, then the FHA Reverse Mortgage might be right for you.
 It lets you convert a portion of your equity into cash.
 Want to make your home more energy efficient?
 You can include the costs of energy improvements into an FHA Energy-Efficient Mortgage.

 FHA mortgage allows a buyer to purchase a home with as little as 3.5% down.
 They tend to be more lenient on areas such as credit, funds to close and coborrowers.